Glastonbury 2025 resale: The best tips and tricks to buy tickets

 And if you go for coach tickets, don't go for a swift half in the pub first.
 You need 100% focus and attention.

-You should be able to enter six registration details in total when you try for tickets.
+You should be able to enter six registration details in total when you try for the first wave of tickets sales.
 However, this will go down to four tickets in the resale for general admission and two for the coach tickets.
 BUT EVERYONE CAN STILL TRY.

-That means you can have a solid force of 5, 3 or 4 other units other than yourself constantly eyeing up that browser.
+That means you can have a solid force of people other than yourself constantly eyeing up that browser.
 They don’t even need to be people you plan on camping with.
 Everyone on earth has a colleague who’s said “Ha, yeah man I’m totally going to try and get Glasto tickets this year!
 I hear Taylor Swift's going to headline!”

 Now... you may not particularly want to hang out with this person, but you can use them to your advantage.

 Or better still - you can always enlist very good friends who have already got tickets to help!
-All they need are your registration number and postcode.
+All they need is your registration number and postcode.

 Create a google doc, have all your names, postcodes and registration numbers in a spreadsheet and get VERY familiar with it.